 5. Social Media Engagement

 For e-commerce businesses, social media is a terrific avenue to engage with both current and potential customers by providing intriguing content and hosting freebies or contests that will help bring traffic back to your website.
-Companies can also leverage the benefits of using the best VPN provider to ensure secure and private communication with their customers.
-Additionally, businesses can now design special social media promotions just for their followers, such as early access sales or flash sales, to entice more people to visit their stores and strengthen the bonds between brands and customers.
+Additionally, companies can design special social media promotions just for their followers, such as early access sales or flash sales, which would entice more people to visit their stores and strengthen the bonds between brands and customers.

 The following three e-commerce businesses communicate with customers on social media to increase customer retention:

 - Glossier: Glossier cultivates a network of brand evangelists on social media to increase client retention.
 The corporation has a significant presence on websites like Instagram and TikTok, sharing user-generated material and interacting with its fans.
 Glossier is able to promote repeat business and cultivate long-lasting relationships with its clients by cultivating a devoted community of followers on social media.